Comic Action Heroes, 3 3/4" action figures by Mego, 1975

 Throughout the 1970's the Mego toy company produced various action figure toys based on DC Comics and Marvel Comics superheroes.
 As a result Mego toys dominated the toy industry.
 However in 1982 the company went bankrupt and ultimately went out of business.
 With the rights to produce DC Comics superhero toys once again up for grabs, the producers of the original Star Wars action figures toy line, Kenner, quickly acquired the rights and the Super Powers action figure series was born!

 In other words, this amazing and iconic toy series would never have happened if Mego had never gone bankrupt.
 As both a life-long fan of Mego 8 inch superhero dolls and a huge fan of the Super Powers series, this bit of action figure history has always made the collector in me feel rather conflicted.
 Part of me can't help thinking "Wow!
-Good thing Mego went bankrupt!
-Woo Hoo!", but then the Mego freak in me immediately feels like I've betrayed my awesome 8 inch Mego collection and am not worthy of basking in it's glory.
+Good thing Mego went bankrupt!", but then the Mego fanatic in me immediately feels like I've betrayed my awesome 8 inch Mego collection and am not worthy of basking in it's glory.
 Gosh, life is hard sometimes!

 Unlike Mattel which acquired the rights for Marvel Comics superheroes resulting in the "Secret Wars" toy line, Kenner pampered DC Comics fans by producing a well designed and perfectly sculpted series of figures complete with fabric capes and articulated knees to allow extra posing and playability.
 Plus, each figure had a built in "Super Power action" based on the specific character's heroic ability.
 If that wasn't enough, each figure also came with a full colour mini comic book!
 This made the Secret Wars figures seem lack-luster to kids of the 80's.
 As such, Kenner's Super Powers series quickly became the more popular superhero toy line, and the rest is history.
 Mattel wasn't out of the picture though.
 Two years prior in 1982, Mattel had released their extremely popular He-Man / Masters of the Universe toy series, so they still had a very strong and stable position in the action figure market.